banner

 when we reached the beast's den,

-I knew I'd be dinner.
+I feared I'd be dinner.

 I saw mama bear